In this article, we are going to guide you about What to Do to Relieve Lower Back Pain – Home Remedies that are very helpful for you.

 Wearing shoes that do not fit or that allow no support could make muscle twists in the back, legs, and even neck.

 High heels, for illustration, can submit off the body’s alignment, leading to lower back pain.
-One study discovered a link between consuming high heels for long terms and having back pain.
+One study discovered a link between consuming high heels for the long term and having back pain.

 Wearing very flat shoes can also put a continued strain on the feet and back.